danielcorin/blog/content/posts/2024/evals-unit-testing-for-lms.md

 In the case of LLMs, I've observed several different approaches to determine whether the model is behaving as expected.
-If the LLM output is highly constrained (e.g. if it's being used as a classifier), simple assertions could be sufficient to validate the LLM is performing its function as intended.
+If the LLM output is highly constrained (e.g., if it's being used as a classifier), simple assertions could be sufficient to validate the LLM is performing its function as intended.

 Note: I'm using a